 - Remove skewers from the grill.
 Serve with Hidden Valley Ranch Dressing for dipping.

-Visit the grillgating site for more ideas HERE.
-And leave me a comment!
+Leave me a comment!
 What do you grill up when you tailgate?